modabas/ModResults/README.md

 ### Creating a Failed Result or Result&lt;TValue&gt; instance from an exception

-Creating a Failed Result instance from an exception is done by calling [corresponding static method](./src/ModResults/FailedResult.cs) with an exception input parameter for each FailureType, or can be left to implicit operator which creates a Failed Result with FailureType CriticalError by default.
+A Failed Result instance can be created from an exception by calling [corresponding static method](./src/ModResults/FailedResult.cs) with an exception input parameter for each FailureType, or can be left to implicit operator which creates a Failed Result with FailureType CriticalError by default.

 Exception object is converted to an [Error](./src/ModResults/Error.cs) object and added to Error collection of [Failure](./src/ModResults/Failure.cs).